Gibson SG Tribute Review e1672344950463

 The bridge on the Gibson SG Baritone is known for its solidity and precise intonation adjustment.
 A stopbar tailpiece keeps the SG Baritone firmly locked in resonance.

-Gibson SG Baritone solid-body electric guitar comes with a hardshell case and a two-year warranty.
+The Gibson SG Baritone solid-body electric guitar has a hardshell case and a two-year warranty.
 Also included are a truss-rod wrench and an owner’s manual.

 Pickups